Powered by SchoolDash

 Lowe Hill, Wem, Shrewsbury SY4 5UB

-Particular strengths include Representation, Environment, Admissions and Attendance.
-Relative weaknesses include Sixth form and Disadvantaged pupils.
+Particular strengths include Representation, Attendance, Admissions and Environment.
+Relative weaknesses include Sixth form, Disadvantaged pupils, Progress and Attainment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.